The 20 Best Beaches Near Orlando for Families

 Flagler Beach

 Flagler Beach is a short 76 miles from Orlando.
 This beach does not see the massive crowds other beaches near Orlando do.
-This makes it the perfect option for many families on vacation (especially during travel busy months!)
+This makes it the perfect option for many families on vacation (especially during busy travel months!)

 There are historic ruins nearby waiting for your family to explore.
 Your family will also love shopping for souvenirs at the beachside shops.